Wadi Rum: Everything You Need to Know About Visiting with Kids

 Wadi Rum desert was one of the highlights of our Jordan itinerary.
 It was almost up there on a par with our long-term bucket list destination Petra which is really saying something.
 For the kids, it was number three on their kid’s guide to Jordan behind meeting Gladiators and hiking around Petra and that is saying something too!
 Getting picked up in a 4×4 and driven off into the desert was just the start of our adventure.

 Before we went, however, we didn’t know much about it and weren’t sure what to expect or whether we could even visit Wadi Rum with kids.
 Had we known what we know now, we would have organised to stay longer.
 Here are the questions we tried to find answers to before we visited.
 By answering them here, it will help you plan your trip to Wadi Rum so that you don’t feel like you miss out on anything.

 What is Wadi Rum?

-Wadi Rum is a 720sqkm valley (wadi is the Arabic term for valley) in the south of Jordan.
+Wadi Rum, Jordan is a 720sqkm valley (wadi is the Arabic term for valley) in the south of Jordan.
 It’s also known as the Valley of the Moon.
 With its rich, red sand and huge granite rock formations complete with Nabataean rock paintings, it looks a little like Mars, which is why it was the perfect setting for the film ‘The Martian‘ with Matt Damon.
 It really is an otherworldly experience that has to be seen to be believed, and is the perfect place to practice your photography in Jordan.
 JOD 7 but free with Jordan Pass.

 Where is Wadi Rum?